cgsheeh/moz_intern_presentation/PITCHME.md

 - Move all RelEng services to one repo              |
 - Define all APIs with Swagger/OpenAPI              |
 - Provide a single front-end (a la TaskCluster)     |
-- Build all services with Nix                       |
+- Build all services with Nix/Docker                |

 +++